jeromemacias/Silex-Debug/README.rst

 ===========

-The Silex Debug service provider allows you to use the wonderful Symfony var dumper component in your Silex application.
+The Silex Debug service provider allows you to use the wonderful Symfony [VarDumper](http://symfony.com/doc/master/components/var_dumper/introduction.html) component in your Silex application.
-This provider also provide an integration with the Symfony web profiler toolbar and Twig.
+It provide an integration with the Symfony web profiler toolbar and Twig.

 To install this library, run the command below and you will get the latest
 version: